 When Leslie (Nathan Baesel) first takes Taylor (Angela Goethals) and her crew to meet Eugene (Scott Wilson) and his wife, the car parked in Eugene's driveway is the same color, make, and model as the car seen in Director Sam Raimi's movies.

-When Leslie and the graduate students are scoping out potential victims at the school, Leslie makes eye contact with a young woman.
+When Leslie and the graduate students are scoping out potential victims at the school, he makes eye contact with a young woman.
 As this happens, three girls can be spotted playing jump rope in the background.
-This is a reference to the "Nightmare on Elm Street" series.
+This is a reference to the "A Nightmare on Elm Street" film franchise.

-Several character names are references to classic Horror films.
-For instance, Doc Halloran is a mash-up of Danny Torrence's nickname (Doc) in "The Shining" (1980) and Dick Halloran from the same movie, and Jamie being a reference to Jamie Lee Curtis, who was the final girl in several slasher movies such as "Halloween" (1978) and "Prom Night" (1980).
+Several character names are references to classic horror films.
+For instance, Doc Halloran is a mash-up of Danny Torrence's nickname, "Doc", in The Shining (1980) and Dick Halloran from the same movie, and Jamie, being a reference to Jamie Lee Curtis, who was the final girl in several slasher movies such as Halloween (1978) and Prom Night (1980).